alastairWH/portfolio/README.md

 # Portfolio

 This is a modern, responsive portfolio website built with Next.js, TypeScript, Tailwind CSS, and ESLint using the App Router.

+> **Note:** This portfolio was created and iteratively improved with the help of GitHub Copilot.

 ## Features
 - Homepage, About, Projects, and Contact sections